TekstoSense/word-root-finder/README.md

 ## How to use Word Root Finder

-Download the Source code
-Build- mvn clean install
+It is maven based project and you can build it with mvn clean install command.

 ### Dependencies
 The project requires JDK 1.8 and is built completely with Maven (althogh some of the dependencies are local).